 6. Judge Makes Decision

-The trial judge decides if they want to grant you HYTA status.
-If HYTA status is given, your case is sealed and hidden from the public.
-Once you complete your sentence and probation, the conviction is dismissed and never appears on your criminal record.
+The trial judge decides whether to grant you HYTA in Michigan.
+If approved, your case is sealed and hidden from public view.
+After successfully completing your sentence and HYTA probation Michigan, the conviction is dismissed and does not appear on your criminal record.

 What to Expect with HYTA Status